TatuLund/vaadin-create23/README.md

 This is show case application for advanced Vaadin 8 topics.
 The application focuses on UI design and architecture of the UI code.
 These techniques help to keep old Vaadin 8 applications upto date.
 The application is built with Vaadin 8.27, which is fully compatible with Java 11 and 17.

+This project is my dogfooding test application for legacy Vaadin 8 as we are still maintaining it under our commercial extended maintenance program.
+Thus, even it is a bit fabricated, I have added there many detail that you would find in real production application.

 ## Covered topics

 Despites being somewhat artificial this demo app covers various use cases you may encounter in real life application.
 Source of the demonstrated cases has been actual customer questions I have seen during my career as a software consultant.